netdata/netdata/collectors/systemd-journal.plugin/README.md

 The plugin supports PLAY mode, to continuously update the screen with new log entries found in the journal files.

 On centralized log servers, this provides a unified view of all the logs encountered across the entire infrastructure (depending on the selected sources and filters).

+PLAY mode introduces ignorable load on the server when no new log entries are found.

+However, when new log entries are encountered, the plugin will have to recalculate the histogram for the entire time-frame, parsing all the log entries within the visible time-frame.

+To minimize the load on the server, we suggest to activate PLAY mode on small timeframes.

 ## Full text search

 The plugin supports searching for any text on all fields of the log entries.
 Full text search is combined with the selected filters.

 ## Query performance